ayushchauhan09/drumkit-using-js/README.md

-# drumkit-using-js
+# Drumkit using JavaScript
-Drumkit site using JS
+This is a simple JS based drum kit.
+Here, when you hit the corresponding key on your keyboard it's going to play the corresponding sound that is associated with the key.